cloudnativeessentials/dra-tutorial/README.md

   # All ResourceSlices are matched.
 ```

-The NVIDIA DRA helm chart installed the following:
+The NVIDIA DRA helm chart installed the following: <br>
 - Namespace: nvidia-dra-driver-gpu
 - ServiceAccount: compute-domain-daemon-service-account
 - ServiceAccount: nvidia-dra-driver-gpu-service-account-controller